openebs-archive/cstor-operators/README.md

 ## Project Status: Beta

-We are always happy to list users who run CStor in production, checkout our existing [adopters](https://github.com/openebs/openebs/tree/master/adopters) and their [feedbacks](https://github.com/openebs/openebs/issues/2719).
+We are always happy to list users who run cStor in production, check out our existing [adopters](https://github.com/openebs/openebs/tree/master/adopters), and their [feedbacks](https://github.com/openebs/openebs/issues/2719).

 The new cStor Operators support the following Operations on cStor pools and volumes:
 1. Provisioning and De-provisioning of cStor pools.